tlhutch/test-playbooks/docs/knowledge_base/test_writing.md

 * Fixtures belong in test [classes](https://github.com/ansible/tower-qa/blob/master/tests/api/cluster/test_execution_node_assignment.py#L33) _if_ you don't see them ever being used for tests outside of the class.
 We do this to preserve the global fixtures namespace.
 * If you forsee tests outside of a specific class needing a fixture, add it to `tests.lib.fixtures.api`.
 * If you are trying to assert that Tower is raising a specific error message, use this [construction](https://github.com/ansible/tower-qa/blob/master/tests/api/credentials/test_credentials.py#L193).
-* We have a library of helpful utilities [here](https://github.com/ansible/towerkit/blob/master/towerkit/utils.py#L185).
+* We have a library of helpful utilities [here](https://github.com/ansible/towerkit/blob/master/awxkit/utils.py#L185).
 For instance, we have utilities for job polling here.
-Before creating your own, consider whether your utility belongs in Towerkit.
+Before creating your own, consider whether your utility belongs in awxkit.
 * We adhere to PEP8.
 Please run `flake8` locally before submitting a PR to `tower-qa` or `towerkit`.

 Learn by imitation.
 Examples of great tests and test writing include: